nanograv/PINT/docs/installation.rst

 PINT is also available for Anaconda python under the `conda-forge <https://conda-forge.org>`_ channel:

     $ conda install -c conda-forge pint-pulsar

-**NOTE**: PINT requires ``longdouble`` arithmetic within ``numpy``, which is currently not supported natively on M1/M2 Macs.
-However, you can use an x86 version of `conda` even on an M1/M2 Mac: see `instructions for using Apple Intel packages on Apple silicon <https://conda-forge.org/docs/user/tipsandtricks.html#installing-apple-intel-packages-on-apple-silicon>`_.
-It's possible to have `parallel versions of conda for x86 and ARM <https://towardsdatascience.com/python-conda-environments-for-both-arm64-and-x86-64-on-m1-apple-silicon-147b943ffa55>`_.

 Install from Source
 -------------------